Legit-Doodle/Water-Quality-Monitoring-System/README.md

 # Water-Quality-Monitoring-System
-This project proposes a solution to monitor quality using three sensors - pH,Turbidity and Temperature.
+This project proposes a solution to monitor water quality using three sensors - pH,Turbidity and Temperature.

 The user is notified whenever the water becomes unsafe.